cs100/template-lab-02-git-flow/README.md

 cp c-echo.h test.cpp CMakeLists.txt main.cpp ../<this-labs-directory>
 ```

 Four new files should now be located in this lab's directory (you will have to navigate back to this labs directory and use `ls` to see them).
 Make sure to also run `git submodule add https://github.com/google/googletest.git` to add the Google Testing framework.
-Go ahead and git add, commit, and push these four files and you'll be ready to close your first issue!
+Go ahead and git add, commit, and push these four files and you have now completed your first issue.
+Go back to the issues tab and click on the issue you created for moving the files.
+Scroll to the bottom and click the "Close issue" button which will convert that issue from open to closed, representing it has been completed.

 ## The Importance of Effective Branching